 Aftercare Visitation Ministry

-The mission of the Aftercare Team is to assist our Trinity members and their families during the several weeks of recovery following hospital stays.
+The mission of the aftercare team is to assist our Trinity members and their families during the several weeks of recovery following hospital stays.

-New Life Ministries
+New Life Ministry

 Volunteers are assigned to shepherd expectant and new parents (via birth or adoption) through normal pregnancies and childbirth, difficult pregnancies, the birth of a special needs child, or the loss of a child.
 Families are nurtured through prayer, phone calls, literature, home and hospital visits, and meal preparation.
 We welcome new members to this groups at any time.
 It is a great way to welcome new babies and their families into our church family.